Cranberry Baseball League

 Schedule Deadline

-Section A: The regular season schedule of league games shall be submitted by the commissioner for approval at a league meeting prior to March 15 of each year.
-Prior to March 15, member franchises must indicate to the commissioner the dates on which their home field is available, and their desire to schedule home doubleheaders.
-After the schedule is approved, no changes may be made without the approval of the commissioner.
+Section A: The regular season schedule of league games shall be submitted by the President for approval at a league meeting prior to March 15 of each year.
+Prior to March 15, member franchises must indicate to the President the dates on which their home field is available, and their desire to schedule home doubleheaders.
+After the schedule is approved, no changes may be made without the approval of the President.

 Starting Times